Don't Assume You're Immune

 Salmonella Typhi and Salmonella Paratyphi can be found in the blood, faeces (poo) and urine of infected people, depending on the stage of the illness.

-They affect the whole body, not just the digestive tract.
+These bacteria can affect the whole body, not just the digestive tract.

 They are most often seen in people who have travelled to developing countries where there is: